lifetechOCMS/docs/navigation.md

 # LtRoute Developer Documentation

-`LtRoute` is a lightweight PHP routing system designed to support HTTP method-based routing with optional middleware and controller invocation.
+`LtRoute` is a lightweight Lifetechocms routing system designed to support HTTP method-based routing with optional middleware and controller invocation.
 It supports method spoofing (for PUT/DELETE in HTML forms or AJAX), parameter-based dispatching, and flexible syntax for defining routes.

 ---